Steve Doocy

 Stephen James Doocy (/ˈduːsi/; born October 19, 1956) is an American television host, political commentator, and author.
 He currently serves as a traveling co-host of Fox & Friends on the Fox News Channel.
-Doocy, is the longest running co-host in network morning television history behind only Al Roker.
-On May 1, 2025, Fox News announced that after serving as a New York City based co-host of Fox & Friends for 27 years, to broaden the reach of the program Doocy would start traveling extensively for the morning show.
-According to Fox News, Doocy "will move to Florida full time and be based there to strategically co-host the show throughout the southeast, Midwest and beyond".

 Early life and education

 Doocy was born in Algona, Iowa, the first child and only son of James "Jim" Edward Doocy, who worked in sales and construction, and JoAnne Doocy, née Sharp.
 His paternal grandfather was of Irish descent, and his maternal grandmother of Swedish descent.
 He was raised in Industry, Kansas, and attended Kansas grade schools in Russell, Salina, and Industry.
 Doocy went to junior high in Wakefield and high school in Clay Center, Kansas.
 He graduated from the University of Kansas, in Lawrence, with a Bachelor of Science in journalism.
 He was the first on-air disc jockey for KJHK radio, the student-operated radio station in Lawrence.